IRISH CRIME WRITERS

 Belfast-born poet, living in Galway, founder of the Cúirt Literary Festival.
 His fourth novel, The Neon Rose (Bluechrome, 2007) is a crime story set in Paris.Joe Joyce

-Would not normally be claimed as an Irish crime writer, but Henry Raymond Fitzwalter Keating, the leading English crime specialist who was once a Scholar of Trinity College Dublin, did actually write a crime novel set in Ireland: The Dog It Was that Died.Gene Kerrigan
+Would not normally be claimed as an Irish crime writer, but Henry Raymond Fitzwalter Keating, the leading English crime specialist who was once a Scholar of Trinity College Dublin, did actually write a crime novel set in Ireland: The Dog It Was that Died.John Kelly (1931-1991)

 Pseudonym of County Galway vet Muiris O'Scannell, author of 3 mysteries, Playing Dead (1996), Outbreak (1998) and Malpractice (2006).
 His detective, also a vet, is Frank Samson.Eugene McEldowney

-Belfast-born former Irish Times journalist, author of a series of crime novels featuring Superintendent Cecil Mcgarry.Brian McGilloway
+Belfast-born former Irish Times journalist, author of (among other works) a series of crime novels featuring tough but compassionate Superintendent Cecil Mcgarry of the Northern Ireland Special Branch.Brian McGilloway

-Described by crime fiction specialist Otto Penzler as "the super-talented Irishman", McKinty comes from Carrickfergus and lives in Colorado.
-Author of six crime novels including The Bloomsday Dead (2007).Pauline McLynn
+Described by crime fiction specialist Otto Penzler as "the super-talented Irishman", McKinty comes from Carrickfergus.
+In 2008 he moved from Colorado to Melbourne, Australia.
+Author of nine novels including The Bloomsday Dead (2007).Pauline McLynn

-Multi-talented star of stage and screen (including Father Ted), Pauline McLynn has so far published five books including three mystery novels featuring likeable private investigator Leo Street.Glenn Meade
+Multi-talented star of stage and screen (including Father Ted), Pauline McLynn has so far published five books including three mystery novels featuring likeable private investigator Leo Street.Maurice Manning

 A major international bestseller, Meade writes suspense thrillers dealing with dramatic historical and political events, not set in Ireland.Cormac Millar